DigitalState/Platform/sdk/documentation/lab/index.md

    At this point, you have the sdk container running on your local machine as a bare Linux Alpine system with Ansible pre-installed and ready to accept commands.

-5. Generate jwt keys for the authentication system.
+5. Generate jwt keys for the authentication system:

     > The DigitalState architecture uses [jwt](https://jwt.io/introduction/) tokens for user authentication.
     > The authentication system requires a private and public key to generate and validate tokens.